Siege of Sirhind: Aftermath

 After the conquest of Sirhind, Banda Singh ousted the Muslim officers from all 28 parganahs of the Sirhind division and replaced them with his own men.
 He appointed Baj Singh as the Governor of Sirhind and Ali Singh of Salaudi as his deputy, and struck coins.
 Although the Mughals could regain control of the urban areas of Sirhind, they were unable to police the countryside, allowing Banda and his men to establish a parallel authority within those areas by levying taxes, raiding towns and trade routes and striking their own coinage.
 Banda Singh made Lohgarh, Bilaspur as the capital of the First Sikh State, made his own administrative arrangements, appointed his own faujdars, diwans and kardars (tax officers), and used his own inscribed and authorized seal on his orders.
 He further abolished the zamindari system (feudal system) and distributed land among the peasants.

 After the victory, due to the reports of intolerance and prejudiced treatment by Muslims from towns of Saharanpur, Behar, Nanauta and Jalalabad, Banda marched to engage the Imperial Mughal Army in battle.
-With the entire province of Sirhind under his possession, Banda Singh became popular as the defender of the faith and champion of the oppressors.
+With the entire province of Sirhind under his possession, Banda Singh became popular as the defender of the faith and champion of the oppressed.